RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 </p>
 <p>
-The CHL values were averaged across thirteen 1 degree by 1 degree boxes which roughly parallel the bathymetry (Figure 1 in main text).
+The CHL values were averaged across thirteen 1 degree by 1 degree boxes which parallel the bathymetry (Figure 1 in main text).
 </p>
 <h3>
 References